brmochel92/IBM-OOP/README.md

         return {'First Name': self.first, 'Last Name': self.last, 'Employee_Serial': self.employee_serial, 'Specialization': self.specialization, 'Band Level': self.band_level, 'Pay': self.pay, 'Employment Length': self.employment_length}

 ```
+Here you can see the SSR object is being initialized with several attributes, such as first name, last name, etc.  There is a counter method within the class object that we can call upon anytime to calculate the total number of SSR's working at IBM at any given time.

+# Division Class (IBM Divisions - GTS, TSS)